SquidIcarus/men-stack-crud-app-lab/README.md

 ### A full-stack CRUD application built with Node.js, Express, EJS, and MongoDB

-This project is a curated database of wines and their ideal food pairings.
+This app will allow you to collect your favorite wines with associated tasting notes and food pairings.

 #### By Landon Leadford